 One of the biggest futuristic areas is in computing.

 Just 50 years ago, the kind of computer power that operates your cell phone was still a dream away.
 In December of 2014, the fastest computer in the world operated at a speed measured in quadrillions of cycles per second and there are cell-phones that have processing power nearing 1 Gigaflops.
 Compare that to the super computing Fugaku which peaked at 442 petaflops.

 If the future has to be defined, computers are the definition.
 They’re everywhere, controlling everything, and making technology possible that was pure science fiction just decades ago.

 When you call up a friend on your mobile phone or check a fact on the Internet, you’re not just doing something mundane.
 You’re tapping the buttons of the future.

-Along with modern computers goes voice recognition technology.
+Along with modern computers comes voice recognition technology.